Fort Douglas: Regular Army arrives, 1866–1874

 Following the end of the Civil War, between 1866 and 1898, the fort was part of the Department of the Platte.
 Its importance increased when the Union Pacific and Central Pacific railroads joined rails at Promontory Summit, Utah, on May 10, 1869, completing the Transcontinental Railroad.

 1878–1902

-Through the efforts of Utah's U.S. Sen. Thomas Kearns, the fort became a regimental post.
+Through the efforts of Utah's U.S. Sen. Thomas Kearns, the camp became a regimental post and was renamed "Fort Douglas."

 World War I

-During World War I, the fort was used as an internment camp for German citizens who lived in the United States, and it was also a POW camp for Imperial German Navy prisoners.
-One of the crews kept there was from the SMS Cormoran, which had left the German colony of Tsingtao, China, at the beginning of the war and stopped at Guam in December 1914 to refuel and take on provisions.
+During World War I, the fort was used as a camp during German American internment, and as a camp for Imperial German Navy POWs.
+One of the crews kept there was from the SMS Cormoran, which had left the German colony of Qingdao, China, at the beginning of the war and stopped at Guam in December 1914 to refuel and take on provisions.
 Denied the coal needed for their boilers, the German captain reluctantly submitted to detention.
 When the United States entered the war on the Allied side in 1917, the crew were made prisoners of war and were sent to Fort Douglas.